-In this section, we present simulation results to show average rate achieved by accepted VPN connections in a relatively large network under different demand conditions.
+In this section, we present simulation results to show the average rate achieved by accepted VPN connections in a relatively large network under different demand conditions.
 Simulation studies presented here obviously consider simplified core update cases and confirms earlier analysis presented in the previous section.

-Recent trend on achieving multiplexing gain relies on the assumptions that connections (flows) are statistically independent and smoothed by deterministic regulators at the connections input to the network since statistical characterization of traffic sources is not often reliable [BBLO00], [RRR98].
+A recent trend on achieving multiplexing gain relies on the assumptions that connections (flows) are statistically independent and smoothed by deterministic regulators at the connections input to the network since statistical characterization of traffic sources is not often reliable [4], [23].
 Not surprisingly, this exactly resembles our case.
-VPN connections are rate controlled based on provisioning policies at provider edge.
+VPN connections are rate controlled based on provisioning policies at the provider edge.
 In fact, many of the results derived in those will, therefore, be valid in our case too.
-One interesting result is: by statistically multiplexing rate controlled (at edge) traffic in the core network number of accepted connections can be three times higher than that of Generalized Processor Sharing or any other deterministic service discipline [RRR98].
+One interesting result [23] is: by statistically multiplexing rate controlled (at edge) traffic in the core network the number of accepted connections can be three times higher than that of Generalized Processor Sharing [20], [21] or any other deterministic service discipline [9].